rauc/rauc/docs/concept/update-concept.rst

 System Configuration File
 -------------------------

-A config file located in TODO describess the number and type of available slots.
+A configuration file located in ``/etc/rauc/system.conf`` describes the number and type of available slots.
 It is used to validate storage locations for update images.
 Each board type requires its special configuration.